-To further understand the sensitivity of our results to the choice of the roughness penalty coefficient λ , we report in Panel B of Table A1 the pricing results with varying penalty coefficients.
-In each case, we perform month-by-month curve fitting with the chosen λ and cubic spline method and then construct the noise measure using the fitted curve.
+roughness penalty coefficient $\lambda$ , we report in Panel B of Table AI the pricing results with varying penalty coefficients.
+In each case, we perform month-by-month curve fitting with the chosen $\lambda$ and cubic spline method and then construct the noise measure using the fitted curve.
 We then perform the hedge fund test on the noise measure and report the market prices of risk.
 As we can see, our results remain quite robust.
-Except for the case in which no roughness penalty is imposed, our pricing results remain pretty strong with respect to the varying choices of λ .
-Even for the case with no roughness penalty ($\lambda = 0$), our estimated coefficients are in the right direction and are marginally significant.
-Overall, these robustness checks confirm that our results are indeed quite general and are not an artifact of the curve-fitting method.
-[Table A1 about here]
+Except for the case when no roughness penalty is imposed, our pricing results remain pretty strong with respect to the varying choices of $\lambda$ .
+Even for the case with no roughness penalty ( $\lambda = 0$ ), our estimated coefficients are in the right direction and are marginally significant.
+Overall, these robustness checks confirm that indeed our results are quite general and is not an artifact of the curve fitting method.